CookiePLMonster/CookiePLMonster.github.io/_posts/2019-08-02-win10-dinput8-crash.md

 ***

+{:.sidenote}
-*This issue has been now [reported via the Feedback Hub](https://aka.ms/AA5rr0w).*
+This issue has been now [reported via the Feedback Hub](https://aka.ms/AA5rr0w).
-*Additionally, I [submitted a pull request to PCSX2](https://github.com/PCSX2/pcsx2/pull/3053) to work around that bug as instructed in the article.*
+Additionally, I [submitted a pull request to PCSX2](https://github.com/PCSX2/pcsx2/pull/3053) to work around that bug as instructed in the article.